heggy231/eagleton-eats/README.md

 ### 5. Execute the application

-- Start your database in postgres and create tables in `psql` command line.
+- Start your Postgres database.
+Create database and table in `psql` command line or BeeKeeper.

 ```psql
 CREATE DATABASE eagleton;